 Food and drink

-Real ales: Harvey's Sussex Best Bitter, Old Dairy Red Top, guest ale
+Real ales available: Harvey's Sussex Best Bitter, Old Dairy Red Top, guest ale